WHITE FIELDS

 EXCLUSIONS

-Single supplement, international flights, main meals (lunches and dinners), extra drinks, visa fees (if required), tips, travel insurance.
+Single supplement, international flights, main meals (lunches and dinners), extra drinks, visa fees (if required), tips, personal insurances (medical travel insurance and travel cancellation insurance are recommended).

 You’re a sunny country, prosperous and harmonious!